 1. Hedonic Price Modeling.
+The specific hedonic modeling presented in Section 4 is only an illustration of the wide possibilities of hedonic regressions that can be investigated using the micro-data.
 The augmented micro-data set can be used in commodity specific, sectoral, or general panel data settings to measure the shadow prices and costs of characteristics that enhance or detract from consumer well-being.
 Such effects as quality-source-related premiums can be estimated, as well as logistics-anomaly-costs that affect prices and food security (Rosen, 1974; Wiggins and Raboy, 1996).
 Similarly, the effects on prices at the import level of concentration among origin countries or importing companies can be assessed for various commodities.
 Market concentration among importing companies is not inherently evil, because it may lead to economies of scale in purchasing and buying.
 Small numbers of buyers or sellers operating in the absence of opportunistic behavior do not pose a problem for market efficiency, but small numbers in conjunction with opportunism make it possible for powerful buyers and sellers to control the market (Sashi, 2004).
 With respect to Qatar and other smallscale Arab countries, however, current research has provided no guidance on what benefits and costs may derive from the highly concentrated nature of, for example, concentrated cereals import markets at the importer level.
 These results in turn can inform planning modeling as to import rationalization, strategic storage, and domestic production.

-- 2. Demand and Substitution Modeling.
+2. Demand and Substitution Modeling.
 Using advanced demand modeling techniques, food security policy may be enhanced by informed use of import substitution.
 Qatar imports many of the same commodities from different countries.
 For example Qatar imports meats from Brazil, Australia, India, New Zealand, Syria, India, Pakistan and Saudi Arabia; dairy products from Saudi Arabia, Netherlands, Germany, New Zealand and Jordan; and cereals from Pakistan, Ukraine, India and Australia.
 Within these specified food groups, price and expenditure effects can be analyzed in order to investigate the possibility of import substitution (Yang and Koo, 1994; Richards, van Ispelen and Kagan, 1997).
 If Qatar can effectively substitute imports from one country for those from another country, it can avoid excessively high costs associated with importing small amounts of certain commodities from far afield distances.
 In addition, such an analysis will present opportunities for potential access to the Qatar food market by food exporting countries.
-An appropriate analytical method is the Source Almost Ideal Demand System (SAIDS) which would allow assessment of import substitution for various commodities. - 3.
-General Analysis of Price Volatility.
+An appropriate analytical method is the Source Almost Ideal Demand System (SAIDS) which would allow assessment of import substitution for various commodities.

+3. General Analysis of Price Volatility.
 High and increasing price volatility can be caused by both demand side and supply side factors.
 On the demand side, increasing population and incomes in Qatar can put upward pressure on market demand, while on the supply side supply disruptions due to export bans and natural disasters, taking farmland out of agricultural production, and high oil prices may be responsible.
 But one of the most important considerations must be the impact of scale on import-price volatility that is far in excess of that seen in world prices.
 Further research to determine the major causal factors affecting price volatility is necessary.
 Similarly, inefficient import decisions may incur significant rent from time to time.
 This also needs to be investigated.